yjsoh/IntelOneAPIExploration/cuda2dpcpp/README.md

 * Makefile targets
   * all: Wrapper for target `main`.
   * main: Used to create binary on devcloud.
-See `build.sh`.
+See `devcloud_build.sh`.
   * cudabin: Creates cuda binary to run on local GPU.
   * dpbin: Creates oneAPI binary to run on local machine.

-* Make all
+* Make main
+Works on the devcloud.

 ```bash
 make all
 ```